What is a vaporizer

 All the MiniVAP heating cores are built with a convection heating system by laminar airflow, although there are slight differences between them.

-There cores are 100% convection, with hardly any conduction heating.
+These cores are 100% convection, with hardly any conduction-radiation heating.
 They are built with a highly efficient heat exchanger, to ensure optimal extraction and to maintain the properties of the plant material and the qualities of taste and aroma.

-The convection technology of MiniVAP is inside the next two models: the MV Original Core and MV Peek Quick Core.
+The convection technology of MiniVAP is inside the next two models: the old MV Original Core and the current Teflon-Glass Quick Core.

 Heating and extraction only occur during inhalation, avoiding the ‘cooking’ process and loss of taste during inhalations.